A Hybrid Learning-to-Optimize Framework for Mixed-Integer Quadratic Programming: Conclusions

 \section{Conclusions}

-In this work, we developed a hybrid L2O framework for MIQPs that integrates a differentiable QP layer, and a hybrid loss function combining supervised learning and self-supervised learning.
+In this work, we developed a hybrid L2O framework for MIQPs that integrates a differentiable QP layer and a hybrid loss function combining supervised learning and self-supervised learning.
 We designed a model architecture in which a neural network learns the mapping from problem parameters to optimal integer variables, while the differentiable QP layer computes the corresponding continuous variables.
-This architecture enables the integration of optimization structure into the learning process.
+This architecture enables the optimization structure to be incorporated into the learning process.
 To balance solution optimality and constraint feasibility during training, we defined a hybrid loss that linearly combines supervised and self-supervised terms.
-We validated the framework on two benchmark MPC examples, showing that the hybrid L2O approach effectively trades off optimality and feasibility: it achieves better constraint satisfaction than purely supervised learning and better optimality than purely self-supervised learning.
-Our future work will focus on extending the framework to mixed-integer convex and nonlinear programming problems.
+We validated the framework on two benchmark MPC examples, showing that the hybrid L2O approach effectively balances optimality and feasibility: it achieves better constraint satisfaction than purely supervised learning and better optimality than purely self-supervised learning.
+Future work will focus on extending the framework to mixed-integer convex and nonlinear programming problems.

 \acks{This work was partially supported by US DoT Safety21 National University Transportation Center and NSF grants CISE-$2431569$.}